From 1988 to 1999 I was honored to study privately with the greatest flugelhornist in the world: Art Farmer.

 In 1968, when work grew sparse in New York, Art moved to Vienna, Austria to join a radio jazz orchestra.
 Vienna became his home, and he even started a family there.
 But he never stopped touring and recording.
 He traveled constantly.

-This "noir" photo of Art was given to me by the photographer, my friend Lee Tanner.
+This "noir" photo of Art was given to me by the photographer, Lee Tanner.

 I love this picture of Art, with his Reunion Blues gig bag over his shoulder, happy after the Jazztet reunion in 1982.